KAZURIKAFU/stu-band-secure-wearable/README.md

 Defense and industrial facilities require reliable, low-maintenance solutions for personnel tracking.
 Existing methods are power-intensive, infrastructure-heavy, or manually operated, leading to inefficiencies and security gaps.

 ## Solution
-Stu-Band provides a wearable-based approach that autonomously collects proximity and presence data and transmits it to a backend system for validation and analysis.
-The design prioritizes power efficiency, modularity, and deployability.
+The backend includes presence analytics that identify entry and exit events and support anomaly detection for mission-critical environments.

 ## System Architecture
 Refer to the architecture diagram in the `architecture/` directory.